Migrants in Sacramento receive food, housing as California officials weigh charges against Florida - KESQ

 It’s not yet clear if the new arrivals in Sacramento plan to stay in California or will eventually seek to go elsewhere, advocates said.
 Four who arrived on the first flight on Friday have already been picked up by friends or family members, but the rest remain in the care of local advocacy groups.

-The faith-based coalition is also connecting the migrants with medical and legal services, said Shireen Miles, a longtime Sacramento ACT volunteer.
-She said several people have court hearings as soon as next week in places such as Chicago, New York and Denver, which immigration attorneys are working to reschedule.

-Since they arrived, advocates have taken the migrants to a thrift store to pick out clothing and have let them choose what meals to eat, advocates said.
+Since they arrived, advocates have taken the migrants to a thrift store to pick out clothing and have let them choose what meals to eat.

 “We’re allowing them to define what their needs are and how we can best meet them,” said Cecilia Flores, of Sacramento ACT.